Stree 2: Plot

-Desperate to rescue the town, the group traces the writer of the letter to a mental asylum, where they realize that he is the descendant of Sarkata.
-He reveals that Sarkata could only be defeated by a person, who is neither a man nor a woman but both.
-The woman merges her soul with Vicky for the time being and they enter Sarkata's lair.
-They confront Sarkata and sever his head but each dismembered part forms a new Sarkata and creates terror.
-Bhaskar comes to their rescue but they are still overwhelmed by Sarkata.
-Having no choice, the woman calls for Stree, who is revealed to be her mother.
-Stree arrives and presumably kills him by dragging Sarkata into lava, releasing the abducted women and disenchanting the men of Chanderi.
-While the townsfolk celebrate, the woman reveals herself to be a ghost to Vicky and that her true purpose is to help her mother attain salvation.
-She finally whispers her name in Vicky's ears and promises to meet again.
+Desperate to save the town, the group traces the writer of the letter to a mental asylum, where they realise that he is Sarkata's descendant.
+He reveals that Sarkata can only be defeated by a person who is neither solely a man nor solely a woman, but both.
+The woman temporarily merges her soul with Vicky, and they enter Sarkata's lair.
+They confront Sarkata and sever his head, but each dismembered part forms a new Sarkata and spreads terror.
+Bhaskar comes to their rescue, but they are still overwhelmed by Sarkata.
+Having no other choice, the woman calls for Stree, who is revealed to be her mother.
+Stree arrives and seemingly kills Sarkata by dragging him into lava, freeing the abducted women and disenchanting the men of Chanderi.
+While the townsfolk celebrate, the woman reveals to Vicky that she is a ghost and that her true purpose is to help her mother attain salvation.
+She finally whispers her name into Vicky's ear and promises that they will meet again.

-In a post-credits scene, after his fight with Sarkata, Bhaskar finds himself stranded naked in a jungle.
-Jana brings him clothes and learns from Bhaskar that a creature, apparently a vampire, has been wreaking havoc in Delhi.
-Elsewhere, the remains of Sarkata reach his descendant at the mental asylum and his ghost possesses him, implying his return.
+In a post-credits scene, following his fight with Sarkata, Bhaskar finds himself stranded naked in a jungle.
+Jana brings him clothes (Note: As depicted in Munjya.) and learns from Bhaskar that a creature, apparently a vampire, has been wreaking havoc in Delhi.
+Elsewhere, Sarkata's remains reach his descendant at the mental asylum, and Sarkata's ghost possesses him, implying his return.